 Yes!
 Please encourage your student to check out the many resources and activities available for them.

-- Orientation and Welcome Activities.
-Cougar Day Trips offer students an opportunity to get out and get to know one another.
+- Welcome Week Activities.
 The more connections your student makes early on, the less likely they are to be reclusive.

 - Campus Recreation Center (Koepke Fitness Center in the Southy Building).
 The center provides a boost physically and is open during posted hours.